davidlowryduda/apollon/README.rst

 Documentation
 =============

-For the cli-program see `ag.py --help`.
+For the cli-program see `ag.py --help`:code:.

-For a somewhat complete documentation of the source files run `epydoc --html apollon.py ag.py coloring.py`
+For a somewhat complete documentation of the source files run `epydoc --html apollon.py ag.py coloring.py`:code:

 BUGS
 ====